Okon-Itrechio/PATIENTS-HEART-DIAGNOSIS-ANALYSIS/README.md

 ## Methodology
 •	Data Cleaning and Preparation: The dataset was cleaned and numbers were also replaced with values in fasting blood sugar column (0-False, 1-True) and target column (0-No disease, 1-Disease).

-•	Data Visualization: Power BI was used to create dashboards and visual reports to highlight key metrics such as fasting blood sugar by age, chest pain by age, resting blood pressure by sex, heart rate by age and disease by age.
+•	Data Visualization: Power BI was used to create dashboards and visual reports to highlight key metrics such as average age by fasting blood sugar, chest pain type by gender, gender distribution, total count by disease     presence and average maximium heart rate.

 ## Tools
 1. Microsoft Excel for data cleaning